 Susan Oman (working with Kate Oakley) worked with Arts Council England (ACE) and fifteen of its funded organisations to understand issues related to data and inequality in the sector and to realise a collaborative measure of social mobility most suitable for the creative professions.
 Susan has a background in partnership working across HE and the cultural sector.
 Susan’s work interrogates how data ‘works’ at different levels in society and how it ‘moves’ to inform institutional practices or reflect social change.

 Lorna Richardson (working with Darren Reed) worked with Digital Creativity Labs at the University of York to look at gender in eSports.
 She used diverse analysis techniques to investigate the place of gender in online eSports talk.
 Lorna specialises in digital heritage, digital ethics, and social media research methods.
 She is an archaeologist by training, with a special interest in digital forms of archaeology and digital public engagement with heritage.

 Robin Steedman (working with Helen Kennedy) worked with BBC R&D to explore what diverse audience groups think and feel about signing in to access BBC services, a process which was being rolled out at the time of the research.
 She investigated what diverse audiences know, think and feel about the data that they share through signing in, about what happens to these data and what should happen to them.
-This project was called Signing In and is described in detail n [LINK TO B] Signing In: audience perspectives on data practices in the media.
+This project was called Signing In and is described in detail on the Signing In webpage on this website.
 Robin has a background in film and media industry studies and her previous research focused on how class and gender shape the working biographies of female filmmakers in Nairobi, Kenya.

 More information about the project